Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 According to law enforcement, he is a fraudster who embezzled millions of dollars from his clients.

-He is someone who paid a hitman to shoot him dead so that his surviving son would land an insurance windfall.

-He is an opioid addict who has left his family’s finances in tatters and who is mysteriously surrounded by other unexplained deaths.
+He allegedly paid a hitman to shoot him dead so that his surviving son would land an insurance windfall; he’s an opioid addict who left his family’s finances in tatters; and he’s mysteriously surrounded by multiple unexplained deaths.

 With each scandal more bizarre than the last, here’s what you need to know: